c-squared87/flakBot/README.md

 ## Milestones

-[ ] Project design and specifications
+[ ] Project design and specifications/
-[ ] Developing basic greeting functions and call/response functionality
+[ ] Developing basic greeting functions and call/response functionality/
-[ ] Installing on personal server to create a test bed [ ] Basic greeting functionalities
+[ ] Installing on personal server to create a test bed/ [ ] Basic greeting functionalities/
 _____